 Agent Scully: Logan is an interesting case, as he is this purely out of fear and panicked denial instead of any type of rational

-All-Cheering All the Time: Zoey and her two friends are trying to make money for something so Logan hires them as cheerleaders for a week or so.
+All-Cheering All the Time: Zoey and her two friends are trying to make money to rebuild Sushi Rox so Logan hires them as cheerleaders for a week or so.
 At first he makes them cheer him on for nearly everything, but then they actually cheer at everything (getting rejected, taking a bath, sleeping) so he gets tired of it and pays them to shut up.

 Ambiguous Disorder: Nicole's in-show reason for leaving after season 2, Obsessive Male Gender Disorder.
 It may exist (depending on who you talk to) but it's unlikely Nicole's case was strong enough to necessitate action.